 Prior to the screening, MCC presented two Veterans Service Awards to outstanding community members for their work within the Omaha community and dedication to our nation’s veterans.
 Dr. Mary J. Clinkscale was awarded for her work and leadership in honoring the Tuskegee Airmen while Dr. Bishop Nelson G. Turner was acknowledged for his endless work as the presiding Bishop of the Apostolic Pentecostal Churches Inc. as well as his extraordinary service during the Korean War.

 The event received enormous participation from audience members.
 The theatre was at near capacity and spectators were engaged with questions and comments during the post-screening panel discussion.
 In addition, the panel discussion was recorded by Omaha Public Radio, KIOS 91.5 FM and will be broadcast on their noon forum in the coming months.

-From left to right: Bobby Loud, director of MVSS; Ayanna Boykins, coordinator of Career Services; Dr. Bishop Nelson G. Turner, award recipient; Dr. Mary J. Clinkscale, award recipient
+From left to right: Bobby Loud, former director of MVSS; Ayanna Boykins, coordinator of Career Services; Dr. Bishop Nelson G. Turner, award recipient; Dr. Mary J. Clinkscale, award recipient

 From left to right: Donna Higgins, VA OIF/OEF case manager; Paul Greenwell, At Ease program therapist; Bobby Polk, MCC veteran faculty member; Matt Stevens, MCC veteran student